 Changes to Draft 2.5 Introduction text:

 Priority code points in IEEE Std 802.1Q have a different default meaning that they do in IEEE Std 802.1D.
 For example, in IEEE Std 802.1Q, priority 2 is, by default, higher priority than priority 1 while in IEEE Std 802.1D it is lower.
-Thus it is suggested in Annex V that GLK associations use a Priority code point to media priority (UP) mapping in their corresponding IEEE Std 802.1Q bridge port.
+Thus it is suggested in Annex V that GLK associations use a Priority code point to user priority (UP) mapping in their corresponding IEEE Std 802.1Q bridge port.

 Changes to Draft 2.5 Clause 5.1.1.2 text:

 The QoS facility supports eight priority values, referred to as UPs.
 The values a UP may take are the integer values from 0 to 7 and are identical to the IEEE Std 802.1D priority tags.
 An MSDU with a particular UP is said to belong to a traffic category (TC) with that UP.
 The UP is provided with each MSDU at the medium access control service access point (MAC SAP) either directly, in the UP parameter, or indirectly, in a TSPEC or SCS Descriptor element designated by the UP parameter.
-For an MSDU received on a GLK Internal Sublayer Service SAP, the media priority will be determined by the IEEE Std 802.1Q bridge port.
-(See Annex V for recommended mapping guidelines.)
+For an MSDU received on a Internal Sublayer Service SAP associated with a general link, the UP will be determined by the IEEE Std 802.1AC GLK convergence function based on the priority parameter of the M_UNITDATA.request.
+(See Annex R (Interworking with external networks) for recommended mapping guidelines.)

 CID 1272